-I used to say that I was one of the funniest people I know.
-At least top five.
-But then I started reading books written by my favorite comedians (who are, undoubtedly my near and dear friends, since we’ve spent hours of our lives together through the miracle of television.)
-So, yeah, my name moved down a few places on my list of funniest people, but I’m ok with that.
+I used to say that I was one of the top five funniest people I know.
+But then I started devouring books written by my favorite comedians and my name moved down a few notches.
+But I’m ok with that.
 I still think that I’m highly entertaining and I would love to be friends with me.
-I have quite a few great qualities that make me a great friend.
+I have a few great qualities that make me a great friend.
 (I about peed my pants laughing through Mindy Kaling’s list ‘Why it’s so awesome to be my friend’ in her book Why Not Me?
-I think you should make your own list called ‘Why I’m the most awesome’ that details your most endearing qualities and e-mail it to me!)
+I think you should make your own list called ‘Why I’m the most awesome’ to detail your most endearing qualities and send it to me!)

-Building a friendship means investing time into a relationship.
-In his in-depth study of the hilarity of modern dating, Modern Romance, comedian and author Aziz Ansari concluded that surface level, three-new-ladies-a-night-found-on-Tindr dates were not as fulfilling as investing time and effort into getting to know one person at at time.
-Ansari (the real life actor of smarmy and charming Tom Haverford from Parks and Rec) studied how romantic relationships are built in small towns where the pickin’s are slim (surprise, surprise, he chose a town in Kansas) and found that when choices are limited, people found success and fulfillment in the dating scene by spending quality time with one person and getting to know them before making a split-second ‘Hot or Not’ decision.
+Building an authentic and accepting friendship means investing time into a relationship.
+In his study of the hilarity of modern dating Modern Romance, comedian and author Aziz Ansari concluded that surface level, three-new-ladies-a-night-found-on-Tindr dates were not as fulfilling as investing time and effort into getting to know one person at at time.
+Ansari studied how romantic relationships were built in small towns where the pickin’s were slim (surprise, surprise, he chose a town in Kansas) and found that when choices were limited, people found fulfillment in the dating scene by spending quality time with one person and getting to know them well, instead of making a split-second ‘Hot or Not’ decision.

 In meditation, when you sit down to make friends with yourself and truly get to know yourself, you will undoubtedly encounter what you deem to be negative aspects about yourself.
-But, in meditation, you won’t have to hide them from anyone.
-You are afforded the luxury of being real, authentic, and unencumbered by judgement.
-You just get to be your own friend– No matter what!
+But, in meditation, you don’t have to hide them; through mindfulness of your presence, you are afforded the luxury of being real, authentic, and unencumbered by judgment.

-As Trungpa writes, in meditation, “you cultivate the positive side [of your friendship].
-That is a very good way to start making friends with yourself.”
-When you are friends with yourself, your inherent worth becomes obvious, delightful, and alluring.
+When you invest time in yourself, as if you are befriending yourself, your inherent worth becomes obvious, delightful, and alluring.
 Basically, your list of awesomeness will write itself.

-Here are some of my favorite, basic meditation techniques to get you started:
+Here are some meditation techniques to get you started:

 Happy Making Friends,